 My Durable Power of Attorney was created in another state.
 Is it still valid in Florida?

 In order to be effective in Florida, a Durable Power of Attorney must be signed by the principal, the signature must be witnessed by two people, and a notary has to notarize the document.
 An out-of-state Power of Attorney is valid if executed and valid in that state.
 If you wish to use an out-of-state Power of Attorney in Florida, you may be required to get an opinion letter from an attorney in the state where the document was drafted attesting to its validity.

 How do I determine what powers my Durable Power of Attorney needs to include?

-As a Florida attorney who handles Guardianship and Elder Law cases, Kathleen Flammia is very experienced in helping clients think about what they need when executing a Durable Power of Attorney.
+As a Florida attorney, Kathleen Flammia is very experienced in helping clients think about what they need when executing a Durable Power of Attorney.
 In addition, if you expect to receive money from a Trust, a pension, Social Security, or another source, she will help you understand your options, and help you make wise decisions that will benefit you and your family with long-term planning.